 Animal agriculture and the looming pandemic

-This system, which prioritizes high-yield animal production, rears billions of animals globally each year, who are kept in cramped conditions to optimize space, to boost the food industry’s productivity and profit margins.
+This system, which prioritizes high-yield animal production, rears billions of animals globally each year.
+They are often kept in cramped conditions to optimize space and boost the food industry’s productivity and profit margins.

-“The avian influenza epidemic has reached unprecedented magnitude, killing millions of birds, threatening to wipe out endangered species, and now house cats are dying from the virus across different continents,” Wendla Beyer, Policy Coordinator at international animal welfare organization Four Paws, said in a statement.
+“The avian influenza epidemic has reached unprecedented magnitude, killing millions of birds, threatening to wipe out endangered species, and now house cats are dying from the virus across different continents,” Wendla Beyer, Policy Coordinator at international animal welfare organization Four Paws, said in a statement in 2023.

 This intensification of factory farming is creating various public health concerns, setting the stage for the next global pandemic.
 Four Paws has called the emergency of this avian influenza “alarming” and a “looming pandemic.”